Honours requirement for the Bachelor of Philosophy

 Do I have to study Honours if I am a Bachelor of Philosophy (Hons) student?

-The fourth year of the Bachelor of Philosophy (Hons) course is an Honours year, which takes the form of a research dissertation and a number of coursework units.
+The final year of the Bachelor of Philosophy (Hons) course is an Honours year, which takes the form of a research dissertation and a number of coursework units.
 The Bachelor of Philosophy (Hons) course is designed to equip you with many of the required skills before your Honours year starts.

 For example:

-- You may have been particularly inspired during a Music lecture by a question posed by a Music Professor whilst in your 3rd year of study.
+• You may have been particularly inspired during a Music lecture by a question posed by a Music Professor whilst in your 3rd year of study.
 For your Honours you could work with that Professor to try and answer the question.

-- You may have done a research project with a Biochemistry Professor in your 2nd year of study.
+• You may have done a research project with a Biochemistry Professor in your 2nd year of study.
 For your Honours you may decide to work with that Professor in an expanded version of the same project.